bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 ### S3 Transfer Acceleration

 * Increase transfer speed by transferring files to an AWS edge location which will forward the data to the S3 bucket in the target region.
-* Compatible with multi-part upload.
+* Compatible with the multi-part upload.

 ## S3 Byte Range Fetches